Antiblanks/he-dan.antiblanks.com/_posts/2018-09-28-week-1-the-creative-piece.markdown

 ## What's next?...

 There is potential for this application to be successful and thus scope to further the idea.
-I've briefly validated the need for an application of this nature and proven the size of the market place but there is far more in-depth research required into whether OCD sufferers would **actually** use this application; I would need to research the different experiences that people have with the disorder to understand how the app should be structured and the content that should appear.
+I've briefly validated the need for an application of this nature and proven the size of the market place but there is far more in-depth research required into whether OCD sufferers would **actually** use any application let alone this one.

 The solution I currently proposed needs a lot more validation before it could be actualised.
+For one I would need to research the different experiences that people have with the disorder to better understand the range of compulsions and the tools sufferers have already developed to better construct the content in the *Help!* section in order to accommodate a wider range of sufferers.

-On top of the this, I would need to prove some value proposition - It's all well and good helping people and if I can create something that betters peoples lives that is a huge positive but the application will need to be funded; who would invest (the government?) and could this application actually be taken past point of actualisation to being successful?
+Even before any more research and development begins, I would need to prove some value proposition - It's all well and good helping people and if I can create something that betters peoples lives that is a huge positive but the application will need to be funded; who would invest (the government?) and could this application actually be taken past point of actualisation to being successful?

+From a medical point of view, I would need to consult with a professional in the field of OCD to ensure that the application I create would have medical merit and that the content did align with accepted practices for treating sufferers, and more importantly that none of the content was misleading or that the application could do more harm than good.

 Finally, just from a practical point of view, I would need to create an investment pitch deck to present the idea in a more compelling way and to take the idea to potential investors.